Ewa6/quoteable-service/docs/index.md

 ### `subscribers` resource

+See the [`subscribers' resource overview](api/subscribers.md) for detailed information about the resource.

+See these chapters for the API reference on the most useful CRUD actions:

 * **GET**: Retrieve a list of subscribers.
 * **POST**: Create a new subscriber.
 * **PUT**: Update subscriber information.